asciinema/asciinema/README.md

 ## Development

-This branch contains the next generation asciinema CLI, written in Rust ([about the rewrite](https://discourse.asciinema.org/t/rust-rewrite-of-the-asciinema-cli/777)).
+This branch contains the next generation of the asciinema CLI, written in Rust ([about the rewrite](https://discourse.asciinema.org/t/rust-rewrite-of-the-asciinema-cli/777)).
 It is still in a heavy work-in-progress stage, so if you wish to propose any code changes, please first reach out to the team via